drewmjohnston/drewmjohnston.github.io/_pages/about.md

 <br>

 I am a PhD Candidate in Political Economy and Government at Harvard, and a research affiliate at Opportunity Insights and the Institute for Quantitative Social Science.
+In July 2025, I will join the IIES at Stockholm University as an Assistant Professor.

 <br>